udhan/rudim/README.md

 ### Using rudim

-Following is a sample counter component built using rudim
+Following is a sample counter component built using rudim.
+Additional examples can be found at udhan/rudim-example

     import { render, rud } from 'rudim';
     import { h1, h3, span, div, input } from 'rudim';